-As the weather starts improving, no doubt we’ll all be spending a bit more time outdoors soaking up that rare British sun after a harsh winter.
-But with a lot of pollen in the air around Springtime, it’s important to take some measures to stay protected from hay fever.
+As the weather starts improving, no doubt we’ll all be spending a lot more time outdoors soaking up that rare British sun after a harsh winter.
+This is the time of year when the air is filled with a lot more pollen (from March to September) which can cause some uncomfortable symptoms such as:

 1. Limit Your Exposure